antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/c-api/structures.rst

    been set.
 If not *NULL*, the return value is interpreted as the return value of the function as exposed in Python.
 The function must return a new reference.

+.. c:type:: PyCFunctionWithKeywords

+   Type of the functions used to implement Python callables in C that take keyword arguments: they take three :c:type:`PyObject\*` parameters and return one such value.
+See :c:type:`PyCFunction` above for the meaning of the return value.

 .. c:type:: PyMethodDef